Guide to Customer Service Knowledge Base: Best Practices, Examples & Top 5 Tools

 Also, with a self-service knowledge base, your ticket volume will reduce gradually, which means your small support team will be sufficient.

-How to Create a Customer Service Knowledge Base
+How to Create a Customer Service Knowledge Base?

-Decide the Topics to Cover
+1. Decide the Topics to Cover

 Deciding which topics to add to your knowledge base is a real challenge.
+Your chosen topics should be carefully thought out to help customers solve real problems.

 Ask your support staff about the frequent challenges customers encounter and the pain points that bother them the most.
 Go through the social media inquiries raised by customers, identify the critical ones, and ensure you cover them in your knowledge base.

-Work on the Design and Structure
+2. Work on the Design & Structure

-For example, a SaaS company will have categories like – “Getting started with the product,” “How to use the product,” etc., and a travel company will have sections on – “flight cancellations,” “Flight Booking Issues,” “Refunds,” etc.
+For example, a SaaS company will have categories like – “Getting started with the product,” “How to use the product,” etc., and a travel company will have sections on – “Flight Cancellations,” “Flight Booking Issues,” “Refunds,” etc.

-Establish the Writing Process
+3. Establish the Writing Process

 You need a standardized process to ensure content is written in a particular format across your knowledge base.
 With writers and editors following a defined format and style, there will be little room for inconsistencies and errors.